Salary Negotiation with HR - Tips & Examples

 Basic Salary Negotiation with HR Mistakes to Avoid

 Remuneration discussions typically happen in the closing moments of the interview.
-The last thing you want is to fail to land a suitable compensation package after successfully navigating several rounds of difficult technical and behavioural interviews.
+The last thing you want is to fail to land a suitable compensation package after successfully navigating several rounds of difficult technical and behavioral interviews.

 Not creating Salary Expectations at Appropriate Time